• Skip to content

 At the Cabin

-If you are off grid then a tankless electric water heater is definitely the answer.
+If you are off grid then a tankless electric water heater (or water heater running on a generator) is the answer.
 You can get hot water to one or two fixtures with even a small on demand heater and get all the hot water you need.

 If you like being out in your nature house but want the comfort of a long, hot shower then you will love bringing a point of use water heater out there.